greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

     The external table becomes the leaf child partition with the table name `sales_1_prt_yr_1` and the old leaf child partition becomes the table `sales_2010_ext`.

-    **Warning:** In order to ensure queries against the partitioned table return the correct results, the external table data must be valid against the `CHECK` constraints on the leaf child partition.
+    > **Caution** In order to ensure queries against the partitioned table return the correct results, the external table data must be valid against the `CHECK` constraints on the leaf child partition.
 In this case, the data was taken from the child leaf partition table on which the `CHECK` constraints were defined.

 6. Drop the table that was rolled out of the partitioned table.